RoboticExplorationLab/KSRelativeOrbits/README.md

 # KSRelativeOrbits
-Implementation of results in the 2023 IEEE Aerospace Paper "Convex Optimization of Relative Orbit Maneuvers Using the Kustaanheimo-Stiefel Transformation" by Jacob Willis and Zachary Manchester.
+Implementation of results in the 2023 IEEE Aerospace Paper [Convex Optimization of Relative Orbit Maneuvers Using the Kustaanheimo-Stiefel Transformation](https://roboticexplorationlab.org/papers/ks_relative.pdf) by Jacob Willis and Zachary Manchester.